PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 For creation of PowerShell tests, the `Describe` block is the level of granularity suggested and one of three tags should be used: `CI`, `Feature`, or `Scenario`.

-If the tag is not provided, tests in that describe block will be run any time tests are executed.
+If the tag is not provided, the build process will fail.

 ### Describe